jakobhoeg/shadcn-chat/package/readme.md

 # Usage

 > [!NOTE]
-> You'll need to have [shadcn-ui](https://ui.shadcn.com/docs/installation) installed first.
+> Some of the components rely on [shadcn-ui](https://ui.shadcn.com/docs/installation), so make sure to have it installed.

 # add